-This presentation will therefore list specific NDDB recommendations and then identify whether these recommendations are being met through existing commitments or will be met through implementation of departmental recommendations.
+This presentation will therefore list specific NDDB recommendations and then identify the departmental recommendations (or other commitments) that will help address NDDB concerns.

 - 1. NDDB recommends that the MVEIRB require Canadian Zinc Corporation to enhance its Water Treatment Plant such that it can meet EQCs most protective of the aquatic environment. - a.
 If there is a reasonable and justifiable rationale for not enhancing the Water Treatment Plant to meet the most protective EQCs, NDDB recommends that the public registry remain open for EA0809-002 until there is consensus between Canadian Zinc Corporation, responsible authorities, and NDDB regarding the water quality management system and criteria utilized such that minimal changes to water quality and the aquatic environment can be assured.
 NDDB will accept a consensually-agreed-upon water quality management system.